spellshape/cli/docs/docs/05-contributing/02-docs.md

 Technical content includes knowledge base articles and interactive tutorials.

-- The Ignite CLI Developer Tutorials content is in the `docs/guide` folder.
+- The Spellshape CLI Developer Tutorials content is in the `docs/guide` folder.
 - The Knowledge Base content is in the `docs/kb` folder.
 - Upgrade information is in the `docs/migration` folder.